The following is general information about property taxes. It does not replace a lawyer’s advice about a specific legal problem.

-Note: Some of this information is only about property taxes in the Halifax Regional Municipality.
+Note: Some of this information is only about property taxes in the Halifax Region.
 Please contact your local municipality for tax information specific to your community.

 Information about the Property Valuation Services Corporation and property tax appeals applies across Nova Scotia.